Floridablanca Airfield is located

 Field and five miles west of San Fernando.

-the Japanese to a lesser extent.
+During the Japanese occupation of the Philippines, used to a lesser extend.

 Tony Feredo adds: